 Does Viibryd Cause Weight Loss?

-Viibryd weight loss is very rare.
-Only 1.4% of patients experience a 7 or more percent decrease in their body mass during vilazodone treatment.
-Patients who struggle to stabilize their eating habits may find vilazodone insufficient, as it is not designed to produce significant weight changes.
+The relation between Viibryd and weight loss is also considered clinically insignificant – weight loss during Vilazodone treatment is very rare.
+A study in 2011 found that only 1.4% of patients experience 7 or more percent decrease in their body mass during treatment.
+Patients who struggle to stabilize their eating habits may find Vilazodone insufficient, as it is not designed to produce significant weight changes.

-Also, approximately 1.2% of male patients experience Viibryd erectile dysfunction.
-The sexual side effects of vilazodone tend to decrease over time.
-If they persist and cause significant distress, the person should contact their doctor to discuss possible solutions.
+The sexual side effects of Viibryd tend to decrease over time, but if they persist and cause significant distress, the affected patient should contact their doctor or a health professional to discuss possible solutions.

 The Influence Of Vilazodone On People’s Sleep Patterns

 Viibryd and sleep can have a disruptive relationship in some patients.
-The most common side effects of Viibryd that manifest in sleep issues include sleep paralysis, insomnia, nightmares, and night sweats.
+The most common side effects of Viibryd that manifest in sleep issues include sleep paralysis, nightmares, night sweats, and hypersomnia or insomnia – the most commonly reported Viibryd and sleep-related symptom.
 Normally, these adverse reactions are mild and resolve on their own after a couple of weeks.
-To avoid sleep issues connected to this antidepressant, the best time to take Viibryd is in the morning during breakfast.

 Viibryd During Pregnancy & Breastfeeding